Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 Olympus EM5 MKII with Lumix 12-35mm f2.8 - ISO400, f7.1, 1/400.

-The final example represents a "new" image style I created in WorkSpace and added to my Pen F. I tested it with my late afternoon walks.
+The final example shows an alternative image style I used in WorkSpace and added to my Pen F. I tested it with my late afternoon walks.

-I used the Color Creator to get a warmer-looking result.
+I used the Color Creator to get a warmer look or result.
 I also tweaked the white balance a little.
-Here are my camera settings:-
+Here are my camera (profile) settings:-

 - Color Creator - Color 1, Vivid -1